-We focus on learning adversarially robust classifiers under cost-sensitive scenarios, where the potential harm of different classwise adversarial transformations is encoded in a cost matrix.
-Existing methods either are empirical that cannot certify robustness or suffer from inherent scalability issues.
-In this work, we study whether randomized smoothing, a scalable robustness certification framework, can be leveraged to certify cost-sensitive robustness.
-We first show how to extend the vanilla certification pipeline to provide rigorous guarantees for cost-sensitive robustness.
-However, when adapting the standard randomized smoothing method to train for cost-sensitive robustness, we observe that the naive reweighting scheme does not achieve a desirable performance due to the indirect optimization of the base classifier.
-Inspired by this observation, we propose a more direct training method with fine-grained certified radius optimization schemes designed for different data subgroups.
-Experiments on image benchmarks demonstrate that our method significantly improves certified cost-sensitive robustness without sacrificing overall accuracy.
+We focus on learning adversarially robust classifiers under a cost-sensitive scenario, where the potential harm of different classwise adversarial transformations is encoded in a binary cost matrix.
+Existing methods are either empirical that cannot certify robustness or suffer from inherent scalability issues.
+In this work, we study whether randomized smoothing, a more scalable robustness certification framework, can be leveraged to certify cost-sensitive robustness.
+Built upon a notion of cost-sensitive certified radius, we show how to adapt the standard randomized smoothing certification pipeline to produce tight robustness guarantees for any cost matrix.
+In addition, with fine-grained certified radius optimization schemes specifically designed for different data subgroups, we propose an algorithm to train smoothed classifiers that are optimized for cost-sensitive robustness.
+Extensive experiments on image benchmarks and a real-world medical dataset demonstrate the superiority of our method in achieving significantly improved performance of certified cost-sensitive robustness while having a negligible impact on overall accuracy.